 If the issue can’t be resolved and the employee feels that they have no choice but to resign, they can claim constructive dismissal by raising a personal grievance for unjustified dismissal (within 90 days of becoming aware of the issues of their dismissal).
 They could claim damages for lost salary or wages, loss of dignity, humiliation or injury to feelings.

-The ERA or Employment Court will consider constructive dismissal claims on a case-by-case basis, and the onus is on the employee to establish that their resignation was due to the employer’s actions (or lack of action).
-If the employee can do so, then the onus shifts to the employer, who must establish that their actions were justified by:
+The ERA or Employment Court will consider constructive dismissal claims on a case-by-case basis, and the onus is on the employee to establish that the employer's action or inaction left them with no other option but to resign.
+If the employee can do so, then the onus shifts to the employer, who must establish that their actions were justified or reasonable.

-The legal threshold for winning a constructive dismissal claim is pretty high because the employee needs to prove that their resignation was, in fact, a dismissal.
+The legal threshold for winning a constructive dismissal claim is higher than other dismissal claims, because the burden of proof is on the employee in the first instance.

 Avoiding constructive dismissal cases